How to Get a Connecticut Medical Marijuana Card ?

 State Certified Professionals

 We only work with medical professionals who are licensed and qualified as per the requirements of the Cannabis Use Registry of Connecticut.
-Rest assured that you will be connected with certified medical professionals only.
+Rest assured that you will be connected with certified medical marijuana doctors only.

 Access to Reciprocity Programs

-Only medical marijuana card-holders in Connecticut can use their MMIC in states that have a cannabis reciprocity program.
+Only medical weed card holders in Connecticut can use their MMIC in states that have a cannabis reciprocity program.
 This means that any time you visit a state that allows out-of-state MMJ cardholders, you won’t miss out on your cannabis dose.

 Begin Your Medical Marijuana Evaluation Today

 Save money on medical bills and seek a therapeutic alternative that best fits your medical condition.